R-a-Moore/micro-services-architecture/Containerisation/README.md

 Docker Engine is a set of platform as a service (PaaS) products, which use virtualisation on the OS-level to deliver containerisation.

+Open Source

+Over 50,000 uses across organisations of all colour of industries; Ebay, Spotify, Uber